tianocore/edk2-pytool-extensions/docs/using.md

 ### .gitignore

-We have a couple .gitignore items that are important for keeping git from getting it's hands on Stuart!
+We have a couple `.gitignore` items that are important for keeping git from getting its hands on Stuart!

 ```.gitignore
 *.pyc